Ramjayanth123/contracts-4/COST_OPTIMIZATION.md

 We've implemented a tiered approach to model usage:

 - Uses initial classification to determine complexity and impact of changes
-- Routes high-complexity/high-impact changes to GPT-4 for detailed analysis
+- Routes all changes to GPT-4o-mini for cost-effective analysis
-- Routes medium-complexity changes to GPT-3.5-Turbo (1/5 the cost of GPT-4)
+- Uses GPT-4o-mini (70% cheaper than GPT-3.5-Turbo)
 - Uses simplified analysis for low-complexity changes without AI calls

 **Impact:** Reduces high-tier model usage by 60-80%